 The coastal location of Delray Beach, combined with a high-water table, and the variability of the Intracoastal Waterway, makes the City vulnerable to flooding, rising sea levels, and coastal erosion.
-While hurricanes, tropical storms, and heavy rains are part of Delray Beach's seasonal weather Palm Beach County has experienced weather extremes in recent years.
+While hurricanes, tropical storms, and heavy rains are part of Delray Beach's seasonal weather patterns, Palm Beach County has also experienced weather extremes in recent years.
 Strategic decision making is necessary to prevent and recover from severe inland flooding, annual King tides, extreme high tides - all which strain the flood control system, impact private property and public infrastructure, and disrupt essential pristine ecosystems.
-As the City plans for new capital improvement projects and economic development within the Delray Beach Planning
+As the City plans for new capital projects improvement economic and development within the Delray Beach Planning